igiona/slnlauncher/README.md

 - Starting from the v3.0.0 of the tool, legacy-style projects are not supported anymore.
 Upgrade them to the Microsoft.NET.Sdk style.
 You will love it :)<br>
-You can build .NET project with theh new style as well.
-It's not a Core-thing only!
+You can build .NET project with the new style as well.
+It's not a .NET Core-thing only!

 # How it works?

-The SlnX file feeded to the SlnLauncher contains all the necessary information to create a working VisualStudio solution file:
+The SlnX file fed to the SlnLauncher contains all the necessary information to create a working VisualStudio solution file:

 * Where to look for projects
 * Where to store NuGet packages
-* The required C# projects
+* The required C# projects and their NuGet references
 * The required NuGet packages

 The application searches all the specified projects&packages, evaluates all assembly and nuget references/dependencies.